Product Name | Price | Delivery | Qty |

 Pressure reducing valves are devices that, installed in the private water distribution network, reduce and stabilize the inlet pressure of the public network, which is generally too high and variable for correct use in domestic installations.

-The 533. series has been designed for use in small installations, such as apartments, to protect the water heater, where a reduced footprint and absence of operating noise are important.
+The 533 series was designed for use in small installations, such as apartments, to protect the water heater, where reduced space requirements and no operating noise are important.

 Materials: Body: brass EN 12165 CW617N, chrome plated